apache/incubator-kie-kogito-runtimes/addons/common/monitoring/README.md

-# Kogito Monitoring Addons
+# Kogito Monitoring Add-ons

-The Kogito Monitoring Addons add monitoring capabilities to Kogito projects.
+The Kogito Monitoring Add-ons add monitoring capabilities to Kogito projects.
 See the [official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#_metrics_monitoring_in_kogito_services) for more information about how to use them in your project.